RadMageIRL/RadMageIRL/README.md

 added it back in the English translation.

 **[DQVI_SCRIPT_REFILL](https://github.com/RadMageIRL/DQVI_SCRIPT_REFILL)** - The
-same translation also shipped with 421 messages never written, so whole towns talk in raw ID numbers.
+NoPrgress translation also shipped with 421 messages never written, so whole towns talk in raw ID numbers.
 I wrote them from the Japanese, along with 187 item, spell and place names.
 It corrects 67 misspellings of theirs as well, under a rule narrow enough that the build can check it rather than argue about it: only